Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Experiments and Results

 \subsection{Simulation Environment}

-We implemented the SPCG on custom multi-agent environments defined on a 500\meter{} $\times$ 500\meter{} area of Stockholm, Manhattan road networks, and on random graphs (see Fig. \ref{fig:cities}).
-Each road network graph consists of 20 and 50 nodes, where each \textit{dead-end} (border) node served as a terminal node $d$ with equal payoffs $p_d$.
+We implemented the SPCOG on a custom Gym environment \cite{terry2021pettingzoogymmultiagentreinforcement}, trained on Ray RLlib \cite{liang2017ray} for improving the sampling process via multi-agent parallel execution.
+We evaluated the proposed approach on real-world road-networks defined on a \SI{500}{\meter} $\times$ \SI{500}{\meter} area of Stockholm, Manhattan road networks under static, and dynamic prizes.
+Each road network graph consists of 20 and 50 nodes, where each \textit{dead-end} node served as a terminal node $d$ with equal payoffs $p_d$.
+The two graphs were chosen due to their unique ``ring'', and ``grid'' like structures.
+See Fig.~\ref{fig:cities} at the end.
 During an episode, the agents were initialized randomly, i.e., each $s_i, \forall i$ were chosen uniformly from non-terminal nodes.
-The nodes in the random graphs were sampled from the interval $[(-10, -10),(10,10)]$ on the XY plane with fixed starting and destination nodes.

 The prizes of non-terminal nodes were drawn from $\mathbf{p}^t \sim \times_{u \in \mathcal{V}} \texttt{Uniform}_{u}(0,10)$ whereas each $p_d$ were set to 15.
 The policies were updated using the Proximal Policy Optimization (PPO) algorithm with batches of 2500 observations, mini-batches of 200, and 10 stochastic gradient descent iterations per update.